Bess Truman: Later life

 After leaving the White House in 1953, the Trumans went back to Independence and the family home at 219 North Delaware Street, where the former president worked on building his library and writing his memoirs.
 Upon arriving home, they were met with a large crowd of admirers, which Bess thoroughly enjoyed.
 In 1955, the Trumans went on vacation at a resort owned by Edwin W. Pauley in Coconut Island, Hawaii.
 That summer, they went on a road trip across the continental United States, but they were impeded by the attention they received everywhere they went.

 The Trumans toured Europe in 1956 and again in 1958.
 Bess fully recovered following a 1959 mastectomy in which doctors removed a large, but benign, tumor.
 The Trumans made their first return to the White House in 1961 on the invitation of the Kennedys.
 When President Lyndon Johnson signed Medicare into law in 1965, the Trumans were the first senior citizens to receive Medicare cards, presented to them by Johnson at the Truman Library.
-At the time of her husband's death in 1972 at age 88, she was 87, making them the oldest couple having occupied the White House at that time.
+At the time of her husband's death in December 1972, at age 88, she was 87, making them the oldest couple to have occupied the White House up to that time.

 Bess was dismayed in the 1972 presidential election, as she opposed the left-wing policies of 1972 presidential candidate George McGovern, and she felt that Thomas Eagleton had been unfairly treated when he was removed from the 1972 Democratic ticket.
-She agreed to be the honorary chairman of Eagleton's Senate reelection campaign in 1974, and she held a similar position for James W. Symington in 1976.
+She agreed to be the honorary chairman of Eagleton's Senate reelection campaign in 1974, and she held a similar position for Stuart Symington in 1976.
 She also supported Congressional candidate Ike Skelton due to the close relations of their families.
 While Harry's presidency had been heavily scrutinized after leaving office, Bess lived long enough to see a historical reassessment in the 1970s that portrayed him in a more positive light.
 Jimmy Carter sought her endorsement in the 1980 presidential election, though he did not receive it.

 Bess continued to live quietly in Independence for the last decade of her life, being visited by her daughter and grandchildren.
 She received many visitors in Independence, sometimes upwards of a hundred in one week, and she often demonstrated a keen memory for names and details about people she had met in the past.
 Arthritis necessitated that she use a wheelchair in her final years, and she continued in her less active hobbies, reading mystery novels and closely following the Kansas City Royals.
 She would also reread an old love letter from her husband every day.